ISISComputingGroup/ibex_developers_manual/Databinding---common-mistakes.md

 ### Missing getter or setter (or incorrectly named)

 The getter and setters (if the value can be set from the UI) must exist and be named correctly.
-For example: getName and setName.
+For example: getName and setName for BeanProperties.value("name")

 ### Incorrectly cased string in binding